-BlueHost: A company that offers inexpensive hosting for your website starting around $4.95/month.
+BlueHost: This is the company that I use since it is a company that offers inexpensive hosting for your website starting around $4.95/month.

 Go Daddy: This is the domain registrar that I use to buy domain names.
-If you are looking to start your own site, you can get a .COM domain for $7.99 by click above.
+If you are looking to start your own website, then you can get a .COM domain for $7.99 by clicking above.

 StudioPress Themes for WordPress: This is who we used for our site.
 This is a great way to make a professional looking website at a reasonable price.